dhrubagoswami/Uplifted/README.md

 ### On-site giving kiosks

-- A locked-down, touch-first kiosk mode for in-person events and physical locations — big touch targets, no keyboard or mouse needed, and a rotating "raised so far today" attract screen with a live donation feed to draw people in.
-- Browse causes by category, see a simplified campaign view, and give in a few taps: choose an amount, tap or scan to pay, optionally get an emailed receipt, and a thank-you screen that auto-resets for the next donor.
+A locked-down, touch-first kiosk mode for in-person events and physical locations — reachable straight from the main site's header (**Kiosk mode**), with no keyboard or mouse needed once inside.
+A rotating "raised so far today" attract screen with a live donation feed draws people in; from there, donors browse causes by category, see a simplified campaign view, and give in a few taps — choose an amount, tap or scan to pay, optionally get an emailed receipt.
+An idle timeout resets an abandoned session automatically, and tapping the logo — present on every kiosk screen — offers a confirm-before-you-leave prompt back to the main site.

 ---